 In 2020, Amanda went back to school to pursue a master’s degree in Teacher Leadership.
 Curriculum, and Instruction with an additional certificate for Gifted Education.
 She graduated from Gardner Webb University in July of 2021.

 Following her experience in the Young Professional Educators Association in 2019, Amanda began to imagine a new organization for teachers.
 In the summer of 2020 she founded The Teacher’s Edge, Inc (501c3).
 In June of 2021, she resigned from GCS to follow her mission of elevating the teaching profession through her work in The Teacher’s Edge, as well as running for Guilford County Board of Education.
 In 2022, Amanda completed the Executive Leadership Academy with Guilford Nonprofit Consortium, organized TEDxHighPoint, and ran a clean campaign.
 The majority of her time and commitment to teachers this school year has been dedicated to subbing wherever she can.
-She has completed over 60 sub jobs in GCS since September 2021, and has been on the ground in 11 of the 17 schools in District 2.
-Some days Amanda has been the only sub in a building with 10 or more teachers out.
+She has completed over 60 sub jobs in GCS since September 2021, serving mainly High Point schools

-She has visited 7 National Parks in the last year and enjoys reading, movies, e-biking, and spending time with her family.
-She serves as a mentor for new dance teachers through NDEO and is on the capstone committee for her former colleague.
-You are likely to bump into her at the grocery store or in anywhere fun is being had!
+She has visited 7 National Parks and enjoys reading, journaling, movies, e-biking, and spending time with her family.
+She serves as a mentor for new dance teachers through NDEO.
+You are likely to bump into her at the grocery store, Rockers Stadium, Johnson Street Sports Complex, or in anywhere fun is being had!